-For oven settings, refer to the Electronic Oven Control Guide.
+Refer to the Electronic Oven Control Guide for oven settings.

-Setting Warmer Drawer Controls (If Equipped)
+Setting Warmer Drawer Control (If Equipped)

-Arranging Warmer (Warm & ReadyTM) Drawer Rack Positions The rack can be used in 2 ways:
+Arranging Warmer (Warm & ReadyTM) Drawer Rack Positions

+The rack can be used in 2 ways:

-- In the upright position to allow low profile food items to be placed both under and on top of the rack (for example, rolls or biscuits on top of the rack and a casserole dish underneath). - In the downward position to allow you to place light weight food items and empty dishware (for example, rolls or pastries and dinner plates) on the rack. - Set the Warmer Drawer Rack in either position as shown below (Figure 1).
+- In the upright position to allow low profile food items to be placed both under and on top of the rack (for example, rolls or biscuits on top of the rack and a casserole dish underneath). - In the downward position to allow you to place light weight food items and empty dishware (for example, rolls or pastries and dinner plates) on the rack.

+Set the Warmer Drawer Rack in either position as shown aside (Figure 1).